-Earn a MS in Biology studying the Ecology and Evolution of Medicine at UCLA!
+Master's Degree Program in Biology, Specializing in the Ecology and Evolution of Medicine

 - Brief description of your research interests (50 characters max, including spaces).

-- Prospective Faculty Advisor(s).
-Select up to three faculty in the Department of Ecology and Evolutionary Biology.
+- Prospective Faculty Advisor(s) and brief rationale.
+Select up to two faculty in the Department of Ecology and Evolutionary Biology.

 - Awards and other Distinctions.
 Any academic awards, prizes, honors, fellowships or other distinctions that you have received.